alekangelov/epitaphjs/README.md

 #### TODO:

-- Add a compiler process so it can be used everywhere
+✅ Add a compiler process so it can be used everywhere
-- - if you want to help me out with this make a pull request or dm me on Twitter @AngelovAlek

 - Make split by word/sentence work